War of the Worlds (2019 TV series): Release

 The first series was released in full on MyCanal in France on October 28, 2019, before being broadcast from the same day in weekly batches of two episodes and was released in most parts of Europe and Africa weekly between October 30 and December 18, 2019.
 The series premiered in the United States on February 16, 2020, on Epix; in the UK on March 5, 2020; and in Canada on October 7, 2020, on CBC Television.
 Canal+ and Fox Networks Group have the rights to release the series in Europe and Africa.
 AGC Television distributes the series to the North American market and co-distributes, with StudioCanal, to Latin America, Asia, Australia, New Zealand and the Middle East.
 Fox Networks Group releases the series in Europe.
 The series broadcasts on Fox in more than 50 countries and on Epix in the United States and territories.

 The eight-episode second season was released in full on May 17, 2021 in France on MyCanal, before being broadcast from the same day in weekly batches of two episodes, mirroring the release of the first season.
 The season premiered May 24, 2021 on Fox in South Africa; in the United States on Epix on June 6, 2021; and on October 6, 2021, in Canada on CBC Gem.

 The eight-episode third season began broadcast from September 5, 2022, in weekly batches of two episodes.
 The season premiered in the United States on Epix on September 12, 2022.

 Reception

 Ben Dowell in The Times gave the first series four out of five stars.
 The AV Club dubbed it "compelling if derivative".
+NY Times describes it as a "smart, atmospheric genre series".